Global-Witness/augmenta/README.md

     In most cases, you should start by searching for {{DonorName}} without any additional parameters.
 Where relevant, remove redundant words like "company", "limited", "plc", etc from the search query.
 If you need to perform another search, try to refine it by adding relevant keywords like "industry", "job", "company", etc. Note that each case will be different, so be flexible and adaptable.
 Unless necessary, limit your research to two or three searches.

-    With each search, select a few sources with `mcp-server-fetch-python` that are most likely to provide relevant information.
+    With each search, select a few sources that are most likely to provide relevant information.
 Access them using the tools provided.
 Be critical and use common sense.
+Use the sequential thinking tool to think about your next steps.
 ALWAYS cite your sources.

     Now, please proceed with your analysis and classification of {{DonorName}}.
 structure:
   industry: